 - TSP – Total Suspended Particles

-Data is mostly collected at 15 minute intervals as the solar-powered instruments need to preserve energy.
 Data is reported in Australian Eastern Standard Time (AEST), and updates approximately 30 minutes past the hour (e.g. 11:00 values are online at approximately 11:30).
 However, during daylight saving, data is still collected and stored in AEST and will be presented with an apparent 90 minutes delay.
 Gaps indicate that a pollutant is not measured at the site OR instrument was offline OR that wireless or satellite connection was not able to be established with the site.